esdc-devcop/ESDC-Development-Setup/README.md

 ### Proxy settings

-If you are working on these external project daily, you should consider following all the setps in [ESDC Proxy Scripts](proxy-scripts.md).
+If you are working on these external project daily, you should consider following all the steps in [ESDC Proxy Scripts](proxy-scripts.md).
 Otherwise you can just run the commands from [proxy-yes.bat file](proxy-scripts/proxy-yes.bat).

 This will automatically configure all your proxy settings.

 ## Software

-Most software you need can be downloaded though the [Application Catalog](http://srmis-sigdi-iagent.prv/WT-STO/iAgent/AppPortal/).
-Bellow we make not of some key software you will need to request.
+Most software you need can be downloaded through the [Application Catalog](http://srmis-sigdi-iagent.prv/WT-STO/iAgent/AppPortal/).
+Below we make not of some key software you will need to request.

 ### Git